CHEETAH CONSERVATION BOTSWANA

 Engagement and Awareness Coordinator

 Katlego joined CCB in 2019 on a part-time basis, after some years of offering support services to the organisation.
 Katlego, fondly known to the team as Kat, was born in Francistown and has a long history of loving cheetahs.
-Katlego holds a Masters in Human Rights, Culture and Social Justice from Goldsmiths University of London, and a BA (Hons) Dramatic Arts specialising in directing and design from University of the Witwatersrand.
-With over a decade of communications experience, Katlego is also a multi-skilled educator, artist and development practitioner which allows her to contribute to broadly to CCB’s engagement and awareness work.
+Katlego holds a Master's in Human Rights, Culture and Social Justice from Goldsmiths University of London, and a BA (Hons) Dramatic Arts specialising in directing and design from University of the Witwatersrand.
+She is also a matriculant of the Advanced Human Rights Course on Indigenous People's Rights in Africa at the University of Pretoria Centre for Human Rights.

 Picture